Let's be honest. News was always going to be in short supply by this stage.

-And since 2011 it's been quieter than a Sunday afternoon at the Trumpton umbrella factory.
+And,as the years roll on,it gets quieter than a Sunday afternoon at the Trumpton umbrella factory.

 A music video hommage by British supergroup "Radiohead"

 A "done-in-the-style-of" stop motion effort revealing the dark,pagan underbelly of Trumps as it blends in the storyline from the cult 70's UK movie "The Wicker Man".

 And quite a big deal considering the group's huge worldwide popularity .... even if most fans won't have a clue about either of the influences.

 But Trumptonshire finally goes global .... whether the world knows it or not !

 And I've put it on the "tributes" page,so why not take a look

 50th anniversary of the 1st broadcast of Camberwick Green .... and the death of Gordon Murray

 Yes.
 Half a century.
 Although you might be forgiven for thinking otherwise,with the complete lack of anything tangible to mark the occasion.

 And June also sees the passing of Gordon Murray at the age of 95.